yorevs/homesetup/README.md

 ### Starship Setup

-HumeSetup, now, bundles starship prompt.
+HomeSetup, now, bundles starship prompt.
 It's has an out-of-the-box configuration.
 For a full list of features and configurations please checkout the [Starship](https://starship.rs/) website.

 ## Uninstallation